BUGS-NYU/seek-quench/LIU_EDITS.md

 * [x] bugs
 * [x] .gitignore
 * [x] Reorganizing functions
-* [ ] Simplification
+* [x] Code Simplicity and Efficiency

 ## Overview
-In general the edits that I made were for method specificity and bug fixing.
+In general the edits that I made were for method specificity, runtime, and bug fixing.

 ## Bugs
 I tried to fix any bugs that I found.
 I don't really know what exactly I should be looking for, but I think I fixed a bug with the generation of the starting matrix, where the matrix would have an incorrect length.